November 10 - 11, 2021

 • How much time do I have to present?

-Your session will be 45-50 minutes.
+Traditionally sessions are between 45-60 minutes.
 Adjourn your session on time to allow the room to clear before the next session begins.
 There are plenty of spaces in the conference venue to continue your discussion and answer questions.

 • Do I need to register to present?

 Yes.
 All speakers, presenters and attendees must register using one of the registration options available.